Chapter 5: The Gunslinger: Development

-The episode was written and directed by executive producer Dave Filoni.
+Lucasfilm and Disney announced the development of a new live action Star Wars series that would be released for their streaming service Disney+ in November 2017.
+The series would be focused in the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years the events of the film Return of the Jedi (1983).
+The series would later reveal its official title The Mandalorian alongside the official premise.
+Lucasfilm president Kathleen Kennedy saw the opportunity of the series to allow a diverse group of writers and directors to create their own Star Wars stories.
+In March 2018, John Favreau was hired by Lucasfilm to be the head writer of the series, while Dave Filoni was announced to direct two episodes for the series by October, who also serves as the writer of the episode.
+Favreau and Filoni executive produce the series, alongside Kennedy and Colin Wilson.
+The first season's fifth episode titled "Chapter 5: The Gunslinger", was released on Disney+ on December 6, 2019.

+Writing

+The episode shows the Mandalorian still struggling to take care of the child, as Filoni considered that the character still was not fulfilling the role of a father, causing a discussion with another character about how to care for a child.
+Filoni took inspiration for Clint Eastwood's western film, Unforgiven (1992) for the development of the episode's story.
+For the episode, the Mandalorian cross paths with a younger and inexperienced but feckless and arrogant bounty hunter named Toro Calican.
+The character of Toro is inspired by "Schofield Kid", who both seek to become experienced bounty hunters.
+For the episode, Filoni reuses an old trope used in the western films where the old and now retired gunslinger reluctantly teams up with a younger one who is hungry for power but does not have the experience that they require, with the Mandalorian and the Gunslinger taking the roles respectively.

 Casting

 Amy Sedaris and Jake Cannavale were cast as Peli Motto and Toro Calican, respectively.
 At the D23 Expo in August 2019, it was revealed that Ming-Na Wen would appear in the series as Fennec Shand.
 Additional guest starring actors cast for this episode include Rio Hackford as Riot Mar, Troy Kotsur as a Tusken raider, and Steve Blum as the spaceport operator.
 Brendan Wayne and Lateef Crowder are credited as stunt doubles for The Mandalorian.
 Barry Lowin is credited as an additional double for The Mandalorian, while Milly Nalin, Trevor Logan, and Ming Qiu are credited as stunt doubles for Peli Motto, Toro Calican, and Fennec Shand, respectively.
 "The Child" was performed by various puppeteers.
 In the episode "Connections" of Disney Gallery: The Mandalorian, it was revealed that Mark Hamill, who played Luke Skywalker in the Star Wars films, provided the voice of the bartender droid EV-9D9.